Manifesto Market

 Intuitive navigation

-I reorganized the website's navigation menu, minimizing content obstruction and highlighting the most relevant pages as permanent presences in the navbar.
+I reorganized the website's navigation menu, minimizing content obstruction and highlighting the most relevant pages.

 Unexpected limitations...